How To Start A Nonprofit In Hawaii

 Our free account and tools will walk you through starting and maintaining a Hawaii nonprofit.
 All for free.

-How Much Does It Cost To Start A Hawaii Nonprofit?
+How Much Does It Cost to Incorporate a Hawaii Nonprofit?

 Hawaii charges all filers at least $26 in combined fees to file nonprofit Articles of Incorporation, which includes the $25 filing fee and a $1 State Archive fee.
-Online filing costs an additional $2.50, and you have the option to pay a $25 expedite fee to get your articles processed in three days.
+Online filing costs an additional $2.50, and you also have the option to pay a $25 expedite fee to speed up the application process.

-Hire Northwest to form your nonprofit, and the total cost is $253.50 for 10 day filing and $278.50 for 3 day filing.
-This includes a full year of registered agent service and access to our free nonprofit forms.Get Started
+Hire Northwest to form your nonprofit, and the total cost is $253.50 for 10 day filing and $278.50 for 3 day, expedited filing.
+These totals include a full year of our registered agent service, access to our free nonprofit forms, and the guidance of our expert Corporate Guides.

 A federal employer identification number (FEIN or EIN) is a little like your nonprofit’s social security number, and getting one is a must for any new nonprofit attempting to open bank accounts, set up accounts with vendors, or apply for federal and state tax exemptions.
 After the Hawaii Secretary of State approves your articles, you can apply an EIN through the IRS website or by phone.
 Or you can add our convenient EIN service for an additional fee when you hire Northwest.